 So far I have focused on pendente lite (temporary) spousal support.
 The rules are, again, slightly different for spousal support that is awarded at the end of a divorce case, upon the issuance of a decree for an absolute divorce.
 Unlike pendente lite (temporary) support, only a judge in the Circuit Court can order spousal support pursuant to a divorce.
 The Circuit Court has wide discretion in determining the amount and duration of support incident to divorce.
 Support can be ordered for an indefinite term, until further order of the court, or for defined duration, such as one, two, or any number of months or years.
 Judges in Circuit Court will typically at least look at the same spousal support guidelines as are considered in JDR Court, but those guidelines are not binding or even “presumptive” at the Circuit Court level.
-(See Is It Really Cheaper To Keep Her (Or Him)? for an analysis of the use of those guidelines in divorce cases in Virginia.)
+(See Spousal Support in Virginia for an analysis of the use of those guidelines in divorce cases in Virginia.)

 If the court, after hearing evidence of any fault-based grounds for divorce, decides to award spousal support, then as in temporary support cases the court will consider your need for support, your spouse’s ability to pay support, the standard of living established during your marriage, and other factors as are appropriate in your particular case.

 Hopefully the above provides you a basic primer as to pursuing spousal support in the combined courts of Manassas and Prince William County, Virginia.
 To summarize, spousal support is available, at least temporarily, if you need it.
 You may file for temporary support in either the JDR Court (if you are separated) or Circuit Court (if you file for divorce).
 Finally, any determining spousal support incident to your final divorce, the Circuit Court judges will consider any fault-based grounds for divorce which are proven.